openmm/openmm/docs-source/usersguide/application/04_advanced_sim_examples.rst

 directory.
 We create a :class:`PDBFile` object for each one and call :meth:`setPositions()` on the Context to specify the particle positions loaded from the PDB file.
-We then compute the energy by calling :meth:`getState()` with the option :code:`getEnergy=True`\ , and print it to the console along with the name of the file.
+We then compute the energy by calling :meth:`getState()` with the option :code:`energy=True`\ , and print it to the console along with the name of the file.